2sky/Vidyano/README.md

 For instructions about _using_ Vidyano to develop applications, please refer to [www.vidyano.com](http://www.vidyano.com)

+# Legacy Repo
+This repository is only for informational purposes as all development has been moved to the Web3 client at https://github.com/Vidyano/vidyano

 # What is Vidyano Web²
-This repository contains the complete code for our next generation web client, **Vidyano Web²**.
+This legacy repository contains the complete code for our next generation web client, **Vidyano Web²**.
 It provides an out of the box, scaffolded, modern Single Page Application (SPA) that interacts with a Vidyano backend.

-You can play around with a live demo at [demo.vidyano.com](https://demo.vidyano.com)

 ## Table of Contents
 *The following is a table of contents for the documentation found in the docs folder of this repository.*